igraph/python-igraph/doc/source/tutorial.rst

   File "<stdin>", line 6, in <module>
 TypeError: iterable must return pairs of integers or strings

-Most |igraph| functions will raise an :exc:`igraph.core.InternalError` if something goes wrong.
+Most |igraph| functions will raise an :exc:`igraph.InternalError` if something goes wrong.
 The message corresponding to the exception gives you a short textual explanation of what went wrong (``cannot add edges, invalid vertex id``) along with the corresponding line in the C source where the error